SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 }
 ```

 It's important to think about your provider aliases as it can impact how providers are made accessible to modules.
-This is beyond the scope of this post, but for extra reading you can see how [implicit provider inheritance](https://www.terraform.io/language/modules/develop/providers#implicit-provider-inheritance) automatically makes all your default provider configurations available to child modules in your project.
+This is beyond the scope of this article, but for extra reading you can see how [implicit provider inheritance](https://www.terraform.io/language/modules/develop/providers#implicit-provider-inheritance) automatically makes all your default provider configurations available to child modules in your project.
 This is another default behaviour you might want to prevent by [explicitly passing in providers instead](https://www.terraform.io/language/modules/develop/providers#passing-providers-explicitly).

 And finally, remember: aliases and local names are _separate_ but related concepts.